Protecting Your Information

 - You have the right to have any mistakes corrected and to complain to the Information Commissioner’s Office.

-Please select these links for further information:
+Please select these links below for further information:

 Your medical record is a lifelong history of your health.
 It can include